patarapolw/gflash/README.md

 The `path_to_token` and `path_to_clientsecrets` can be omitted, and default to `user/token.json` and `user/credentials.json`, respectively.

-23

 `sheet_name` can be omitted and default to "flashcards".

-24

-​

-25

-More information about `token` and `clientsecrets` can be viewed at https://developers.google.com/sheets/api/guides/concepts

-26

-​

-27

-​

-More information about `token` and `clientsecrets` can be viewed at https://developers.google.com/sheets/api/guides/concepts

-`sheet_name` can be omitted and default to "flashcards".
+`spreadsheet_id` can be extracted from the URL of the Google Sheets.

-More information about `token` and `clientsecrets` can be viewed at https://developers.google.com/sheets/api/guides/concepts
+More information about `token`, `clientsecrets`, and `spreadsheet_id` can be viewed at https://developers.google.com/sheets/api/guides/concepts